 After months of planning and preparation, the big backpacking trip is finally here.
 You go through the mental checklist, making sure you have every essential item for your hike.
 After the check is complete, you shoulder your pack.
 After a few adjustments to the shoulder straps and waist belt, you come to a realization; this thing is heavy!
-Trevor Thomas, a blind professional hiker, discusses the pros, and cons, of ultralight hiking.
+Trevor Thomas, a blind professional hiker, shares ultralight hiking tips and discusses some common pros and cons.
+(Note: Some images feature legacy products that may no longer be available.)

 Gather hikers together, anywhere, and the conversation will eventually turn to the topic of weight.
 Long distance hikers are obsessive about how much gear weighs, since we carry everything we need to survive on our backs.
 Technological improvements have drastically changed the gear industry, causing gear to become lighter and lighter.
 This evolution has spawned a new trend in hiking: going ultralight.